Frequently Asked Questions

 A ride will be available to come pick up any pilgrim who cannot physically reach the next destination of the Pilgrimage.

-In 2024, the Joseph Challenge Pilgrimage became an official event of the Knights of Columbus Council #17355 at the Oratory of Ss.
+This is an official event of the Knights of Columbus Council #17355 at the Oratory of Ss.
 Gregory and Augustine.
+Some organizations that have supported or collaborated with us through the years include: Those Catholic Men/Exodus 90 and the priests of Miles Christi.

 If you like the idea of The Joseph Challenge Pilgrimage but for whatever reason cannot participate, you can still offer assistance!
 We could use you as a volunteer in a few different roles throughout the pilgrimage.
 Or, you can contribute monetarily to help offset some of the costs.
 Please use the "Contact Us" form to let us know you would like to help but cannot participate.
 Of course you can always help us by spreading the word to other men.